manifold-systems/manifold/docs/docs.md

 # Type-safe Metaprogramming via _Type Manifolds_

-Bridging the worlds of information and programming, a *type manifold* acts as an adapter to automatically connect a structured data source to Java's type system.
+Bridging the worlds of data and code, a *type manifold* acts as an adapter to automatically connect data resources to Java's type system.
 The core Manifold framework seamlessly plugs into the Java compiler enabling a type manifold to transform structured data into a data _type_ directly accessible in your Java code eliminating code generation build steps otherwise required with conventional tools.
-Additionally the Manifold plugin for IntelliJ IDEA provides comprehensive integration for type manifolds.
-Types are always in sync; changes you make to structured data are immediately available in the type system _without a compilation step_.
+Additionally the [Manifold plugin for IntelliJ IDEA](#ide-support) provides comprehensive integration for type manifolds.
+Types are always in sync; changes you make to resources are immediately available in the type system _without a compilation step_.
 Code completion, navigation, usage searching, refactoring, incremental compilation, hotswap debugging -- all seamlessly integrated.
-With type manifolds a data source is a virtual data _type_.
+With type manifolds a data file is a virtual data _type_.

 To illustrate, consider this simple properties resource file: